A Walk Along The Limehouse Cut Canal

 Maps of the first half of the 19th century show a long "Cable Manufactory" running north of the canal where Burdett Road is now, and parallel to the canal to the right of the towpath was a ropewalk.
 Ropewalks were common in the days of sailing ships, they were long straight narrow pathways where long strands of material were laid before being twisted into ropes.
 The work was dangerous as the fine hemp fibres had a tendency to form a mist and explode.
 The standard length for a British Naval rope was 1,000 feet (305 metres) and a sailing ship required over 32 kilometres of rope.
 The "Cable Manufactory" and ropewalk shown on the old maps would both have been capable of making a British Naval Rope as they were both about 350 metres long.

-The next bridge over the canal is at Bow Common Lane.
-As you walk towards the bridge you can see that the area on your right, where the ropewalk was, is now taken up with old warehouses.
+As you walk towards the next bridge (Bow Common Lane Bridge) you can see that the area on your right, where the ropewalk was, is now taken up with old warehouses.
 Further along is a more modern office development and recently constructed apartments.
 A short inlet halfway between Burdett Road and Bow Common Lane provides shelter for a handful of houseboats.
 To the left on the other side of the canal is the rear of the Thomas Road industrial estate.

 The Violet Road Bridge was opened in 1890.
-Violet Road was constructed at the same time as the bridge and connected Bromley to Poplar via the existing Morris Road which is the road south of the bridge.
+The decorated abutments are original but the steel box girder bridge carrying the road dates from 1971.
+Violet Road was constructed at the same time as the 1890 bridge and connected Bromley to Poplar via the existing Morris Road which is the road south of the bridge.

-On your right after the bridge is the Spratt's Pet Food Factory which occupies 6 orange-red brick warehouses built around 1899 on the south bank of the canal.
-In the early 20th century this was the biggest dog food factory in the world.
+On your right after the bridge is the former Spratt’s Patent Limited dog food factory which occupied 6 orange-red brick warehouses on the south bank of the canal.
+The site has an interesting history.
+In the 1860s it was used as market gardens.
+From 1873 to 1886 the Post Office directory records a Charles Sevin operating Palm Nut Oil Mills on the site.
+In 1887 nothing is recorded for the location, then in 1888 the entry reads: Dry Grain Co Ltd Sevin Charles, merchant.
+The site was subsequently taken over by Spratt’s and by the early 20th century this was the biggest dog food factory in the world.
 Barge loads of fish heads would be transported along the canal for processing into pet food.
-The factory also made ship's biscuits and supplied biscuits to the troops in the Second Boer War (1899-1902).
+The factory also made ship’s biscuits and supplied biscuits to the troops in the Second Boer War (1899-1902).
 The warehouses were converted to live/work units in the 1980s and are now an extremely popular location for media based artists.

-On the other side of the canal from the Spratt's factory is the new Caspian Wharf residential development.
-The wilderness area on the canal bank with its Willow trees and undergrowth is one of the rapidly diminishing natural habitat areas along the canal and is fiercely protected by residents of the Spratt's development.
+On the other side of the canal from the Spratt’s factory is the new Caspian Wharf residential development.
+The wilderness area on the canal bank with its Willow trees and undergrowth is one of the rapidly diminishing natural habitat areas along the canal and is fiercely protected by residents of the Spratt’s development who successfully defended it during both the planning phase and the build of the Caspian Wharf development.
 The wilderness is connected to the green corridor of the railway and provides a potential breeding ground for wildlife using the railway line as a nocturnal foraging route.
 It is also a feeding place for herons and kingfishers and a home for coots, ducks and moorhens.

 Between the railway and the Spratt's factory is a long strip of land used by the residents of the Spratt's development as a garden.
 This was for many years the site of a rope factory.

 The next bridge carries the A12 Blackwall Tunnel Approach Road across the Limehouse Cut.
-The towpath is literally floated under the bridge by pontoons.
+The towpath is floated under the bridge on pontoons.

 This was the location of the Bromley Lock.
-In 1888 a report stated that that both the Britannia and Bromley Locks were so full of rubbish, including old pans and kettles [presumably lost by people for taking water from the canal], that they weren't working properly.
+In 1888 a report stated that that both the Britannia and Bromley Locks were so full of rubbish, including old pans and kettles (presumably lost by people taking water from the canal – there was no tap water in the home or at work in those days!), that they weren’t working properly.
 Soon after, the more westerly gates of Bromley Lock were removed.
-The remains of one of the gates can still be seen on your right next to the floating towpath.
+The remains of one of the gates can still be seen on your right as the floating towpath emerges from under the A12.

 On the far side of the A12 bridge the Limehouse Cut ends and becomes the River Lea Navigation.